This post may contain affiliate links. When you buy through links on our site, we may earn an affiliate commission (no added cost for you).

 Since its introduction in the 1920s, the 270 Win has always been on the top list of many gun owners in the world because of its gentle demeanor and lethal potential.

 This round is a great combination between a flat trajectory and moderate recoil.

-Besides, to achieve those impressive numbers, the 270 will need a standard amount of up to 50 grains of powder, which can be considered a high consumption of power compared to its rival - the 6.5.
+Besides, to achieve those impressive numbers, the 270 will need a standard amount of up to 50 grains of powder, which can be considered a high consumption compared to its rival - the 6.5.

 It also creates a 15% higher recoil, with more muzzle blasts.

 When it comes to popularity, almost every ammunition manufacturer provides at least one load or a variant for the 270.
 Also, this cartridge is more popular and performs better on longer ranges.